agilecustoms/release/docs/authorization.md

-This is where PAT ([Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)) comes into play: in this "tag ruleset" you configure a Role that can bypass it, then a person possessing this role needs to create a PAT to use it in the release workflow
+This is where PAT ([Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)) comes into play: in this "tag ruleset" you configure a Role that can bypass it, then a person possessing this role needs to create a PAT to use it in the release workflow:
 - either a fine-grained PAT with `Contents "Read and write"`
 - or classic PAT with `repo` scope